 In large heavy skillet over low heat, toast chopped pecans 4 to 5 minutes, stirring often; set aside.
-In same skillet, heat 1 T. Olive oil over medium-high heat.
-Cook sausage, stirring often until browned.
+In the same copper skillet, heat 1 T. Olive oil over medium-high heat.
+Cook sausage and the bacon, stirring often until browned.
 Drain sausage, reserving 1 t. drippings.
 Keep sausage warm and return reserved 1 t. drippings to skillet.
-Over medium heat, saute rice, stirring constantly, until golden brown.
-Add broth and pepper; bring to a boil.
-Cover, reduce heat, and simmer 18 minutes; remove from heat, and let stand 5 minutes.
-Stir in pecans, sausage, nutmeg, and parsley.

 Add in the chicken soup and the 2 cups of rice, broccoli.
 Then place them in the oven for 20 minutes at 350 degrees.
 This is a dish you can easily freeze.
 I know my kids’ couldn’t get enough.
 Enjoy!

 If you want to save time cook your sausage ahead these are great sausage recipes.

 Sausage, egg, and cheese breakfast burrito recipe that freezes well!

 Kids Meal Recipes: Stuffed Bell Pepper Soup